What’s In Season In September

 It’s a perfect time of year for foraging here in Northern Ireland.
 The hedges are abundant with juicy blackberries, delicious just to eat and high in Vitamin C, they also make a lovely Bramble Jelly or Apple & Blackberry Crumble.

-The damsons are almost ripe and I shall be using these to make jam in my upcoming Preserve Autumn class.
+The damsons are almost ripe and I shall be using these to make jam.
+See my Damson Jam Recipe here.
 They’re great for ice cream too.

 The elderberries which are formed from the white lacy flowers which appeared in May are turning into dark purple berries and are renowned for making a linctus to ward off winter viruses and boost the immune system.
 Rosehips too (renowned for being high in vitamin C) can be used to make a syrup which is great to have on standby.
 My mother always made her own.